fabriceleal/Multitasks/README.md

 ## Irony

 Built using Irony http://irony.codeplex.com/; binaries for Irony provided in the Vendors dir, because seems that they change frequently.

+### About Irony

+Do not use irony.
+Who the hell whould tight an AST with a scope????